umr-amap/centrafriplots/content/en/authors/gislain/_index.md

 - People
 ---

-Gislain Mofack is a Researcher of Plant Systematic and Ecology at University of Yaounde I in Cameroon.
+Gislain Mofack is a PhD candidate of Plant Systematic and Ecology at University of Yaounde I in Cameroon.

-He's been involved in the network since/between/during XXX.
- ####